Game Design Manifesto

 Current Designs

-- A Challenge To Leadership - a discussion game inspired by an academic paper on Zombie Leadership.
-This is a collaboration, which has increased its chance of existing no end.
+- A Challenge To Leadership - a discussion game inspired by an academic paper on Zombie Leadership. paused

 - High Fantasy Football - a We-go medieval fantasy sports simulation that keeps growing.

-- HFF Strategy - a simpler version of the original game.
+- Sigilball Strategy - a simpler version of the original game, inspired by “Football Strategy”. in very sporadic development

 - Multicity Monopoly Megagame - distributed city management and trading game designed for hybrid play.

-- Water Water Everywhere - a committee game on managed climate change in the East Midlands.
-Another collaboration, with someone rather well-informed.
+- Water Water Everywhere - on managed climate change in the East Midlands.
+No longer a collaboration. currently planned as a “depressing quiz”, playtest soon

 - A very simple online games platform for one or more of the above.